Anti-transgender movement in the United Kingdom: Opposition to Stonewall pivot to transgender issues

 The stance of LGBTQ rights charity Stonewall on transgender issues also became a point of contention for the gender-critical movement.
 In 2015, Stonewall began actively campaigning for transgender equality, with its then-leader Ruth Hunt issuing an apology for the organisation's prior lack of advocacy on trans issues.
 In 2019, the LGB Alliance was established in opposition to Stonewall's support for trans rights.
 It said Stonewall was "undermining women's sex-based rights and protections" and "introducing confusion between biological sex and the notion of gender".
 Sociologist Craig McLean describes the LGB Alliance as part of the "anti-transgender movement in the United Kingdom".
 The LGB Alliance has said it is "not anti-trans".

 Opposition to gender-affirming care for young people

 Founded in 2019, the Bayswater Support Group is a part of the gender-critical movement that describes itself as a support group for parents skeptical about their children's transgender identities.
-The group has influenced policies that have rolled back transgender rights.
+The group has influenced policies that have rolled back transgender rights, including removing protections for transgender victims of domestic abuse.
 In 2021, Genspect was founded with close ties to the American lobby group The Society for Evidence-Based Gender Medicine.
 Both organisations have been designated as anti-LGBTQ hate groups by the Southern Poverty Law Center.
 Their activities have focused primarily on lobbying within politics and the medical field against access to gender-affirming care.
 Genspect also opposes social and medical transition for transgender people.